3choff/dictate/README.md

     ```
     Or use the Tauri CLI directly:
     ```bash
-    cd tauri-src
+    cd src-tauri
     cargo tauri dev
     ```
-*   **Packaged Application:** After building, navigate to the `tauri-src/target/release/bundle/nsis` folder and run the installer, or use the portable executable in `tauri-src/target/release`.
+*   **Packaged Application:** After building, navigate to the `src-tauri/target/release/bundle/nsis` folder and run the installer, or use the portable executable in `src-tauri/target/release`.

 ### Window Views